 Different types of popular blended fabrics

-Polyester has many advantages like easy wash and wear, less wrinkling, ability to retain shape, durability and it is less expensive.
-It doesnot shrink like natural fibers; Read more on polyester here.
+Polyester has many advantages like easy wash and wear, less wrinkling, ability to retain shape, durability, and less expensive.
+It does not shrink like natural fibers; Read more on polyester here.

 Cotton/ polyester fabric : Cotton polyester blend is common in clothing, especially for shirting materials.
 This blend is soft, light, and durable.
 Moreover, it does not shrink or wrinkle.
 The blend may not be as breathable as 100% cotton, but its new properties make it ideal for heavy usage and daily wear.
 The best t-shirts are almost always a cotton and polyester blend.